heston/ding-dong-ditch/README.md

 Approach
 --------

-1. Replace the chime with a custom circuit that can safely trigger a GPIO pin on a Raspberry Pi.
+1. Replace the chime with a [custom circuit](schematic) that can safely trigger a GPIO pin on a Raspberry Pi.

 2. When the pin "pulls up," this fires off a request to Twilio.

-3. Twilio calls a pre-determined set of numbers with a message that someone is at the door.
+3. Twilio calls a pre-determined set of phone numbers.

 Again, Why?
 -----------

-Sure, I could spend $300 on a fancy, Internet-of-things connected doorbell.
-But, I don't want to do this for several reasons:
+Sure, I could spend $200 on a fancy, Internet-of-things [connected doorbell](https://ring.com/).
+But, I don't really need that:

 1. We already have a doorbell built into our front gate.
-It is literally part of the gate.
-It matches the upstairs neighbors' doorbell.
-It is simple and looks fine.
+It matches the upstairs neighbors' doorbell, it's simple, and it looks fine.
-   I don't want to add a second doorbell just for our unit.
-That would be confusing, and might annoy the neighbors.

-2. I already have a Raspberry Pi collecting dust.
+2. I have a Raspberry Pi collecting dust.
 Even if I didn't, one can be had for ~$30.

-3. $300 seems steep for a doorbell (especially since I already have one).
-I'd rather spend $300 on beer.
+3. $200 seems steep for a doorbell.
+I'd rather spend $200 on beer.

 4. I like to tinker.